 - Students may not wear caps, visors, or sunglasses in the building.
 These items may be worn to school but upon entry should be removed.
 Caps shall be worn straight with the bill facing forward.
 Sunglasses may not be worn in any manner inside the building. - Students are not to wear clothing with inappropriate pictures or slogans, clothing promoting use of drugs, alcoholic beverages, disrespect, gangs, obscenity, vulgarity, violence, suggestive messages, or offensive depictions.
 If there is a question about an item, please contact the principal. - Short shorts or skirts, halter-type tops, exposed midriff tops, spaghetti strap tops without an over shirt or blouse, tank tops that expose undergarments, tank tops/muscle shirts without an undershirt, bandannas tied around the forehead, chains, or low waist/baggy pants that allow underwear to show, or any other clothing that creates indecency are not appropriate or acceptable at school. - Appropriate and safe footwear shall be worn at all times.
-Flip flops, use of shoes with rollers (heelies), high heels, and bedroom or house slippers are unsafe in the school environment and therefore not allowed. - Pajamas/sleepwear - Clothing that is excessively torn or ripped.
+Flip flops, use of shoes with rollers (heelies), high heels, and bedroom or house slippers are unsafe in the school environment and therefore not allowed. - Pajamas/sleepwear.
+Pajamas may be worn on special occasions as designated by the school/classroom teacher. - Clothing that is excessively torn or ripped.